 - Convenience Stores Against Trafficking: Convenience Stores Against Trafficking (CSAT) equips convenience stores with counter-trafficking employee training and provides life-saving materials to post in stores, including Freedom Stickers that can be posted in convenience stores.
-CSAT was formed out of a partnership between Our Backyard and the National Association of Convenience Stores. - Global Fund to End Modern Slavery: The Global Fund to End Modern Slavery is a public-private partnership that seeks to catalyze and coordinate a coherent global strategy to end modern slavery. - PACT: Protecting All Children from Trafficking offers resources for hospitality and travel professionals to advance policy and practice at both the community and private industry levels that protects the right of every child to grow up free from sexual exploitation and trafficking in the United States - Polaris: Polaris is a nonprofit organization that operates the HHS-funded National Human Trafficking Hotline.
+CSAT was formed out of a partnership between Our Backyard and the National Association of Convenience Stores. - Global Fund to End Modern Slavery: The Global Fund to End Modern Slavery is a publicprivate partnership that seeks to catalyze and coordinate a coherent global strategy to end modern slavery. - Polaris: Polaris is a nonprofit organization that operates the HHS-funded National Human Trafficking Hotline.
 In addition to providing information to callers, the National Human Trafficking Hotline maintains a National Referral Directory of vetted anti-trafficking organizations and law enforcement partners who are poised to provide emergency, transitional, and long-term assistance to individuals who have experienced human trafficking.
 The National Human Trafficking Hotline also produces annual reports and analyzes call/case-based trends based on trafficking typologies, locations, and anonymized information for individuals being subjected to human trafficking that informs national counter-trafficking efforts.
-In 2023, Polaris also created the Polaris Resilience Fund, which is a basic income pilot for survivors.
+In 2023, Polaris also created the Polaris Resilience Fund, which is a basic income pilot for survivors. - Protect All Children from Trafficking: Offers free, multilingual resources for hospitality and travel professionals to advance policy and practice at both the community and private industry levels that protects the right of every child to grow up free from sexual exploitation and trafficking in the United States